Being Thankful for Having Less

 Imagine how much simpler life could be if you were debt free.
 We can help you make a plan to get there.

 Often, doing with less material things can actually make you happier.
-For instance, if you drive an old clunker, but it is completely paid for and reliable, you are saving money and stress from high monthly payments.
-If your house fits your lifestyle and you can easily make the mortgage payments, you will be happier than if you have to scramble each month in a bigger, but not necessarily better, house.
+For instance, if you drive an old clunker, which is completely paid for and reliable, you save money and stress from high monthly payments.
+If your house fits your lifestyle and you can easily make the mortgage payments, you will be happier than if you have to scramble each month for a bigger house, but not necessarily a better one.
 (See The ABCs of Frugality: 8 Simple Rules to Spending Less and Enjoying Life More.)

 About the Author